Bryan-Legend/vassal-import/README.md

 Foundry defaults to 100px grid images.
 Some Vassal modules image sets are designed for a 64 pixel grid.
 Some are set to 75px.
 You'll need to select that as an option, or maybe you could set it on the scenes.

+Re-running an import will double deck card collections as well as actors and journals.
+So you may need to clear those out if you re-run an import.

 This module code base was originally from Adventure Import Export (https://github.com/cstadther/adventure-import-export).

 ## Recommended Modules

 * Moar Folders (https://github.com/KayelGee/moar-folders) - Actor imports are often several levels deep and Foundry has a limitation of 3 folder depth.
 Six seems to be enough.
 The data will import correctly but once you pass 3 folders it will start spamming the root folder heavily.
 Turning on this mod will fix.

 * Card Support (https://github.com/spacemandev-git/fvtt-card-support) - You will need to refresh the browser after an import before decks will work.
-You will likely want to make everyone a GM if you use this so that everyone can use the tile layer to manipulate the cards.
+You will likely want to make everyone a GM if you use this so that everyone can use the tile layer to manipulate the decks.
 Drag deck folders in the Journal tab onto the tile layer of a scene.

 Foundry card support is not working well so be sure to bug/ask/encourage Atropos to add official support for card decks.

 ## Todo

-* Convert to typescript!
+* Convert to typescript
 * Dice so Nice integration
 * Dice Tray integration
 * .vsav file format import for better scene data